 Are we a nation of romantics in the UK?
 Well, according to surveys for cash conducted last Valentine’s Day, it’s a mixed picture.

-YouGov undertook a large a href="https://yougov.co.uk/news/2017/02/15/valentines-day-2017-survey/" target="_blank">online survey with the aim of discovering how romantic we are as a nation.
-The results indicated that we weren’t that keen on Valentine’s Day, but that there is a bit of romance in the air throughout the UK overall.
+The results of an online study indicated that we weren’t that keen on Valentine’s Day, but that there is a bit of romance in the air throughout the UK overall.

 Surveys for cash reveal how nonplussed we are over Valentine’s Day